What are Interpersonal Skills?

 - Practice active listening with family, friends, and coworkers – repeat what they’ve said back to them to ensure you’re accurately listening

 - Try being friendly and chatty with colleagues

 - Be enthusiastic and engaged when interacting with people

 - Project an image of being confident and approachable

 Video Explanation of Interpersonal Skills

 Watch this short video to quickly understand the main concepts covered in this guide, including what interpersonal skills are, why they matter, comparison between technical and soft skills, and how to incorporate interpersonal skills into your cover letter.

-Thank you for reading this guide to mastering interpersonal skills and using them to advance your career.
-To keep learning and advancing, these additional resources will be very helpful:
+Thank you for reading this guide to mastering interpersonal skills and using them to advance in your career.
+To keep learning and advance your career, these additional resources will be very helpful: